Eupsittula canicularis: In aviculture

 The orange-fronted parakeet (more commonly known as the half-moon conure in aviculture) is sometimes kept as a companion parrot.
 An excitable, energetic bird that enjoys climbing and playing, it tends to be quieter than some other conure species and is good-natured when properly socialized.
 It is not noted as a talking bird, but may mimic a few words or sounds.
-In order to remain healthy, it requires regular mental stimulation and time outside of its cage in which to fly.
+To remain healthy, it requires regular mental stimulation and time outside of its cage in which to fly.

 Status

-The IUCN originally assessed the orange-fronted parakeet in 2004 as being of Least Concern but since 2020 has listed it as Vulnerable.
-It has a somewhat limited range and an estimated population of a half million to five million mature individuals that is believed to be decreasing.
+The IUCN originally assessed the orange-fronted parakeet in 2004 as being of least concern, but since 2020, has listed it as vulnerable.
+It has a somewhat limited range and an estimated population of one-half to five million mature individuals, which is believed to be decreasing.
 "The species is threatened by illegal trapping for the parrot trade.
-Population declines have been rapid in the past, but the rates of illegal capture appears to be slowing down in recent years, at least in parts of its range."
+Population declines have been rapid in the past, but the rates of illegal capture appear to be slowing down in recent years, at least in parts of its range."
 It does appear to tolerate some habitat destruction.